Faculty of Arts and Sciences

 Ects

 This course aims to provide a general introduction to molecular cell biology to demonstrate how molecular cell biology explains cell function at the level of an individual cell, and as part of a tissue or organism.
 Topics include cellular communication, growth, interactions, division and cell death.
 Insight into how cells produce and export proteins and how external material is endocytozed will be covered.
 Intracellular compartments of eukaryotes will be described in detail.
-Structure and function of membrane-bounded organelles, protein targeting, endoplasmic reticulum, secretory and vesicular transport, cytoskeleton and cell movement, extracellular matrix and connective tissues, hematopoietic and non-hematopoietic cells will be discussed in detail.
+Structure and function of membrane-bounded organelles, secretory and vesicular transport, cytoskeleton and cell movement, extracellular matrix, tissue and tissue types, connective tissues, hematopoietic and non-hematopoietic cells will be discussed in detail.
 The course includes a laboratory module where you will analyze how cells behave in a cell culture dish.

 Course code